 This alternative is the best in terms of mitigating the anticipated environmental challenges of the project since it maintains the status quo of the environmental conditions of the project area.
 However it does not add value to the status of the piece of the land under consideration.
 This alternative will in addition deny the proponent, contractors and other workers a reliable income; deny the government revenue from the tax obtained on materials and licenses related to construction/installation and operation of the facility.
-Further, this alternative will not offer solution to sound disposal of asbestos material.
+Further, this alternative will not offer solution to sound disposal of asbestos material that has been ubiquitous in the country despite being hazardous.